Perturbative unitarity for models with singlet and doublet scalars: Introduction

 In Section~\ref{particularcases}, we apply these methods to particular models by specifying the scalar content and symmetries, and we compare with results in the literature, when available.
 We present our results in terms of the parameters of the potential.
 In specific models, it is sometimes possible to write the parameters of the potential in terms of scalar masses and/or mixing angles.
-That involves deciding on terms of dimension two and/or three, defining the vacuum of the theory, writing all (neutral and charged) scalar mass matrices, diagonalizing them in order to obtain masses and mixing angles in terms of potential parameters, and then inverting those relations.
-This must be done on a case-by-case basis, and lies beyond the scope of this work.
+That implies defining gauge-invariant terms of dimension two and/or three, defining the vacuum of the theory, writing all (neutral and charged) scalar mass matrices, diagonalizing them to obtain masses and mixing angles in terms of potential parameters, and then inverting those relations.
+This must be done on a case-by-case basis and lies beyond the scope of this work.
 We present our conclusions in Section~\ref{sec:conclusion}.

 In Appendix~\ref{app:NOTEBOOK} we provide further details on our {\tt Mathematica} notebook.
 Finally, Appendix~\ref{appD} addresses the inclusion in the basis of additional quantum numbers, when extra flavour symmetries, such as $\mathbb{Z}_n$ or CP, are present.